cvs-health/testaro/README.md

 ## Payment

-All of the tests that Testaro can perform are free of cost, except those in the WAVE package.
-WebAIM requires an API key for those tests.
-If you wish to have Testaro perform the WAVE tests, you will need to have a WAVE API key.
-Visit the URL above in order to obtain your key.
-It costs 1 to 3 credits to perform the WAVE tests on one URL.
-WebAIM gives you 100 credits without cost, before you need to begin paying.
+All of the tests that Testaro can perform are free of cost, except those in the Tenon and WAVE packages.
+The owner of each of those packages gives new registrants a free allowance of credits before it becomes necessary to pay for use of their APIs.
+The required environment variables for authentication and payment are described below under “Environment variables”.

 ## Specification